Facebook Pixel: How to Create Better Facebook Ads for More Conversions in 2021 | Growth Turbine Blog

 Use this walkthrough to learn more about what the Facebook Pixel is, how to create a pixel, and different ways to use a pixel to improve conversions and drive ROI for your ads.

-What is the Facebook Pixel?
+What Is the Facebook Pixel?

 The Facebook Pixel is an analytics tool that helps you measure how effective your Facebook ad campaigns are by monitoring the actions people take on your website.